jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions.md

 ## syntax of the operation to get a extension

 Could you retrieve the extension org.jboss.as.clustering.infinispan?

-## operation to get all the extension

 What are all the extensions?
 How many extensions do I have?

-## extension interesting attributes

 What are the main attributes of the extension org.jboss.as.clustering.infinispan?

 # path